-- 1. Passenger seat lock
+- Seat lock

 - 2. Unlock.

 - 2. Lift the front of the passenger seat and pull it forward.

 To install the passenger seat

 1. Insert the projection on the rear of the passenger seat into the seat holder as shown, and then push the front of the seat down to lock it in place.